Construction worker silhouette against sunset with cranes. Rezoning alerts offer early project insights.

 An alert is just the beginning.
 The real value comes from turning that piece of data into a qualified, actionable lead.
 An early notification about a rezoning application gives you a direct line of sight into a future construction project.
 With the right tools, you can instantly see the people involved, from the property owner to the applicant and even the architect or engineer.
 Mercator.ai helps you spot early-stage construction projects before they hit the bidding process—giving you the edge to act fast and win more work.
 This allows you to quickly qualify the opportunity, understand its potential scope, and decide if it’s the right fit for your company, all while your competitors are still in the dark.

-Use Early Information to Win More Work
+Use Early Construction Project Insights to Win More Work

 Getting in the door early gives you the power to shape the conversation.
 When you connect with the project team during the pre-construction phase, you have a unique opportunity to build trust and demonstrate your expertise.
 You can help them solve problems, offer value engineering suggestions, and get your services or products specified into the project plans.
 To do this effectively, you need a tool that gives you the right information at the right time.
 Look for one that provides real-time alerts for early indicators like permits and zoning changes, custom filters to eliminate noise, and historical data to help you understand the players involved.
 This is how you transition from a bidder to an indispensable project partner.